FastFLUX: Pruning FLUX with Block-wise Replacement and Sandwich Training: Introduction

-In this work, we revisit the challenge of structural redundancy in deep generative models and propose \textbf{FastFLUX}, a general and efficient framework for architecture-level compression.
-It operates by selectively replacing redundant and computationally heavy residual blocks with lightweight linear alternatives, while maintaining generation quality through an efficient fine-tuning strategy.
-Specifically, we introduce the \textbf{Block-wise Replacement with Linear Layers (BRLL)} method, which targets the high-parameter residual branches in ResBlocks.
-In FLUX, each ResBlock consists of a heavy residual branch and a lightweight shortcut branch.
-We observe that the residual branches dominate computational cost and significantly slow down inference.
-BRLL replaces these branches with simple linear layers while preserving the original shortcut connections to retain critical information flow and ensure model stability.
-These replacements can be initialized via least squares estimation, allowing for training-free deployment with controllable performance degradation.
-To further reduce performance drop after replacement, we propose a \textbf{Sandwich Training (ST)} strategy.
-Rather than fine-tuning the entire model, ST performs localized adaptation for each replaced block by leveraging information from adjacent unpruned layers.
-During the training of a specific replaced block, we apply LoRA\cite{hu2021LoRAlowrankadaptationlarge} modules to its neighboring layers, forming a “sandwich” structure around the linear module.
-This localized supervision enables the linear layer to adapt more effectively within its context, leading to better stability and quality with minimal training overhead.
-Using this approach, we can prune 20\% of the FLUX model while maintaining high-quality image generation.
-The resulting model achieves significantly faster inference with only minimal performance degradation.
+In this work, we revisit the problem of hierarchical redundancy in large diffusion transformers and propose \textbf{FastFLUX}, a general and efficient framework for architecture-level compression.
+FastFLUX operates by selectively replacing the computationally heavy residual branches of FLUX blocks with lightweight linear alternatives, while preserving generation quality through a localized fine-tuning strategy.
+Specifically, we introduce \textbf{Block-wise Replacement with Linear Layers (BRLL)}, which targets the high-cost residual pathways in ResBlocks.
+In FLUX, each ResBlock contains a heavy residual branch and a lightweight shortcut connection; the residual branch dominates both FLOPs and latency during inference.
+BRLL substitutes this branch with a simple linear layer while preserving the shortcut path, ensuring stable information flow.
+These linear layers can be initialized via least-squares estimation, providing a training-free initialization with controllable accuracy–efficiency trade-offs.
+To mitigate performance degradation after replacement, we propose a \textbf{Sandwich Training (ST)} strategy.
+Instead of full-model fine-tuning, ST performs localized adaptation by applying LoRA~\cite{hu2021LoRAlowrankadaptationlarge} modules to the neighboring unpruned layers of each replaced block, forming a small “sandwich” around the linear module.
+This local supervision enables the replaced branch to adapt effectively within its context, achieving stable and high-quality generation with minimal training overhead.
+Using these approaches, we prune 20\% of the FLUX model while retaining high visual fidelity and significantly improving inference efficiency.